anatelli10/ts-shipment-tracking/README.md

 }
 ```

-Install ts-tracking-number (recommended to use below implementation but not required):
+Install rjbrooksjr's [ts-tracking-number](https://github.com/rjbrooksjr/ts-tracking-number) (recommended in order to use below implementation, but not required):

 ```sh
 $ npm install ts-tracking-number